Codemon72/Spickzettel/React.md

 ___

-#### A Couple Of Examples
+### Event Handlers

-- event handlers /  attaching a function to an HTML element
+You can attach event handlers just like you do in regular HTML (but the event names are camelCased):

 ```js
 const toggleIsChecked = (event) => {
   console.log(event.target.checked)